Theory of copy preparation and editing; publication layout.

 Course learning objectives:

-- Demonstrate proficiency in editing copy: yours and others.
+- Demonstrate improved proficiency in editing copy: yours and others.
 This will include ability to identify and correct vocabulary, spelling, grammar and punctuation errors as well as the 5 C’s of effective writing: clarity, completeness, coherence, consistency and correctness.

 - Explore visual opportunities to accompany story text.

 - Apply ethics skills and libel standards to news judgment decisions.

 - Evaluate page and web design as it relates to readership.

 - Explore techniques and guidelines for headlines, photo captions and social media teasers.